 How to feed them?

-Caring for emperor tetra fish
+Care of the emperor tetra fish

 Water conditions: the water where it lives must have a pH between 6 and 7 degrees; it has to be soft with an average of 15º dGh.

-Reproduction: if you want them to be able to reproduce, it is important that they are provided with the right conditions so that they feel like in their natural habitat.
+Reproduction: If you want them to be able to reproduce, it is important that they are provided with the right conditions so that they feel like in their natural habitat.

-How to care for emperor tetra fish
+How to care for tetra emperor fish